Zblocker64/provider-stats/readme.md

 - `COUCHDB_GPU_VIEW` - The database index for GPU data
 - `COUCHDB_MEMORY_VIEW` - The database index for Memory data
 - `COUCHDB_STORAGE_VIEW` - The database index for Storage data
+- `PROVIDER_URL` - The provider URL the service will pull from

 Be aware that when changing the `COUCHDB_USER` and `COUCHDB_PASSWORD` values, it's necessary to change in both containers environment variables